Anthony Rizzo Player Props: Yankees vs. Mariners

 Anthony Rizzo At The Plate

-- In 36.4% of his games this season, Rizzo has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in three contests.
+- Rizzo has had an RBI in 25 games this season (37.3%), including nine multi-RBI outings (13.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.